ArkoSammy12/jemu/README.md

 # Commodore 64

-The Commodore 64 core uses semantic keybindings for the built-in keyboard.
+The Commodore 64 core uses symbolic keybindings for the built-in keyboard.

 | Action                | Key               |